top of page

 By Mike Earley

-The year was 2001 and I was 18 years old, working that summer on a construction site, we were building an apartment complex.
-While putting the finishing touches on the exterior of the apartment, there sat a car that had caught my attention over the last few days.
-A red 1992 Honda Prelude, It wasn’t in particularly nice shape, but a good daily driver.
-There was something about the body lines, the frontend, the interior and not to mention that dash.
+In 2001 I was an 18 year old kid working a summer job, building a apartment complex.
+We were putting the finishing touches on the exterior of the apartment and in the parking lot sat a red 1992 Honda Prelude car that had caught my attention over the past few days.
+It wasn’t in particularly nice shape, but a good daily driver.
+There was something about the body lines, frontend, and interior that drew me in.
+Oh did I mention that dash!

 lude 018.jpg